 Aircraft deicing

-LiquiSonic® Sound velocity measurement in deicing fluid
+LiquiSonic® Sonic velocity measurement in deicing fluids

 Concentration range: 0 to 50 m%